Syrup Production to the Greenhouse and Back- How Sweet!

 Usually by the end of the first week of April we have tapped a few birch trees.
 The sap may not run freely until the second week.
 When it does, we tap a total of 80+ trees, fire up the stoves, begin evaporating sap and tend to the plants.
 Making birch syrup is very labour intensive.
 When you add up the hours for collecting, cooking, filtering, bottling and washing up, it is a 20 hour day.
 We don’t get much sleep for 3 weeks.

 Our sap filter stand was made from an old tire rim and a recycled bed frame.
 This is the second filtering stage.
 Heavy fabric filters are placed inside the frame.
 We filter up to 7 times before the product is perfected.
-Our focus is on quality vs. quantity.
+Our focus is on quality not. quantity.

-When using this equipment the sap is boiled at high temperature and a de-foaming agent must be added to the sap.
+When using this equipment the sap is boiled at high temperatures and a de-foaming agent must be added to the sap.
 It is then transferred to an electric finishing pan where sugar is added to keep the syrup from burning.
 We use a custom built evaporator that we designed to boil the sap at a lower temperature which gives our Pure Birch syrup a unique flavour.
 As a result we don’t need to use de-foamers, sugars or other additives.

 Sugar content is measured in units called brix.
 Our product is reduced to 67 degrees brix which is just before carmelization happens.

 The colour, taste and viscosity of birch syrup is affected by the cooking process but when the sap was collected is also a contributing factor.
-Sap collected during the first week produces a sweeter, amber coloured syrup.
+Sap collected during the first week of the season produces a sweeter, amber coloured syrup.
 As the season progresses the syrup gets darker in colour and less sweet.
 The end of the season is when the sap has a yellowish colour and a yeasty smell.
 Time to pull the spiles and tubes and wash everything thoroughly.

 As the sap cooks it changes colour from clear to yellow, to amber, to dark brown.
 120 to 180 litres of sap are required to make 1 litre of syrup.
 After 6 years we still burn a batch or two, and it’s a messy clean up job.
 Commercial grade sulphanic acid mixed with water will thoroughly remove burnt syrup from stainless steel.